bebe stores: An Intriguing Story, But Not A Terribly Attractive Price

 bebe now is in the process of selling physical assets, including a distribution center plus two apartments and a design studio in Los Angeles.
 Going forward, bebe will simply be a holding company for the 50% JV stake - and that's about it.

-It's an interesting transition, and while rumors of a potential bankruptcy tanked the stock back in March, investors have bought in, at least so far this year:
+It's an interesting transition, and while rumors of a potential bankruptcy tanked the stock back in March, investors have bought in at least so far this year:

-To be sure, BEBE's moves haven't exactly been salvation: the company still has a market cap of just $46 million, and the stock is down sharply from previous levels.
-(Bear in mind that BEBE executed a 1-for-10 reverse split in December.)
+To be sure, BEBE's moves haven't exactly been salvation: the company still has a market cap of just $46 million, and the stock is down sharply from previous levels (Bear in mind that BEBE executed a 1-for-10 reverse split in December).

 But the company does appear to have avoided bankruptcy, despite a "going concern" warning in the recently released 10-K. And there's an intriguing asset case for the stock going forward.
 The company should have a reasonable amount of cash once this is all said and done - and cash already is coming in from the JV.
 The question, as always, is the price.
 And with BEBE climbing in the past few sessions, I don't think the price is quite right.
 But it might be close.